AmanSharmas/Mobile-Price-Range-Prediction/README.md

 # Mobile-Price-Range-Prediction

-Problem Statement:
+#Problem Statement:

 In the competitive mobile phone market companies want to understand sales data of mobile phones and factors which drive the prices.
 The objective is to find out some relation between features of a mobile phone(eg:- RAM, Internal Memory, etc) and its selling price.
 In this problem, we do not have to predict the actual price but a price range indicating how high the price is.

-Project Summary :
+#Project Summary :

-Problem Overview
+#Problem Overview:

 Mobile Price Range Prediction data is a data set containing information regarding RAM, Camera, Mobile Weight, Price Range of different phones.